marcopompili/lua-leveldb/README.md

 LUnit tests
 -----------
 The examples above have been adapted to be used as unit tests using lunitx.
-To setup the testing environment I've added some scripts in the lunit_setup folder.
+To setup the testing environment I've added some scripts in the lunit_setup folder, they should make the configuration of lunitx easier.

 License
 -------